PyFilesystem/pyfilesystem/docs/expose.rst

 Exposing FS objects
 ===================

-The ``fs.expose`` module offers a number of ways of making an FS implementation available over an internet connection, or to other processes on the system.
+The ``fs.expose`` module offers a number of ways of making an FS implementation available over an Internet connection, or to other processes on the system.

 FUSE